KevinWorkman/StaticVoidGames/StaticVoidGames/src/main/webapp/WEB-INF/tutorialsContent/deployment/advancedProcessingExample.markdown

-This tutorial takes you through creating a Processing sketch that includes external files as well as a third party library, and exporting it in a way that will allow you to package it up as a single file using SvgExe.
+This tutorial takes you through creating a Processing sketch that includes external files as well as a third party library, and exporting it in a way that will allow you to package it up as a single file using JarMatey.

 This tutorial assumes you already know how to include third party libraries and external files in your sketch, so we're going to skip over that part and